REGULATIONS RELATING TO

 The employer shall ensure that employees and safety delegates receive continuous information and training on relevant risks in connection with noise if the employees are exposed to noise equal to or exceeding LEX12h = 80 dB or LpC,peak = 130 dB.

-The employer shall ensure that no employees are exposed to hazardous vibrations, cf. Section 24 of the Facilities Regulations.
+The employer shall ensure that no employees are exposed to hazardous vibrations.

-The responsible party shall set criteria for which climatic conditions require protective measures during outdoor work, and under which conditions such work shall be limited or halted, cf. also Section 22 of the Facilities Regulations.
+The responsible party shall set criteria for which climatic conditions require protective measures during outdoor work, and under which conditions such work shall be limited or halted.

 It shall be ensured that the employees are provided with information on health risk and the risk of accidents during the work to be performed.